wustep/github-project-exporter/README.md

 Make sure you have `yarn` and `node` installed!
 Use `yarn install` in this directory to install dependencies, then `yarn start` to run the script.

 Optionally, look at `env.example` and save a file called `.env` that follows the same structure to set up defaults for the script.

-## Contributing

-There's a lot more that can be done here, including:

-- Fetching any more fields?
-- More custom settings
-- Better error handling

-Feel free to submit PRs!